malinsjoblom/catella-examination-project/README.md

 In the written version of the website following browsers will be supported.
 We cannot guarantee that the website will look and work correctly in future versions of the browsers listed.

+This project is a clone of the original one due to the company's private GitHub.

 * Google Chrome
 * Firefox
 * Safari